 - Roundworms - for example, threadworms and pinworms

-Tapeworms thrive in human intestines and feed on the partially digested food of their host.
+thrive in human intestines and feed on the partially digested food of their host.
 This environment is fully protected, making it a perfect place to grow and thrive.
 These simply survive by feeding off their host's nutrients.

 Flukes have at least one external sucker that they use to attach to their host.
 This type live in gills, skin or outside their host's body.
 However, the blood fluke lives inside the human or animal host body.
 This type of parasitic worm thrives only in very hot tropical places like North Africa and South East Asia.
+Roundworms

-Roundworms - the most common types are pinworms or threadworms, hookworms and heartworms.
+- the most common types are pinworms or threadworms, hookworms and heartworms.
 These can be characterized by their hollow bodies with openings at either end.
 In general, roundworms grow between 2-5 inches long.
 They are commonly found in pets and animals.
 Dogs and cats are their usual hosts and these worms are easily passed on to humans.
 Roundworms live in salt water, fresh water and soil.

+What are the common signs that you may be infected with parasitic worms?
 Signs of parasitic infection vary from person to person, but some of the common experiences are:

 - Persistent abdominal swelling - a frequent sign of hidden invaders.